 target area plan & information

 In 2014, the Summit County Land Bank received its first award of $2 million from OHFA for the NIP.
 Those funds were approved to be used within 12 target areas in 4 communities: the City of Akron (9 target areas), the City of Barberton (1 target area), the Township of Springfield (1 target area), and the Village of Lakemore (1 target area).

-In 2016, following an additional allocation of more than $6.4 million in funding from OHFA for the NIP, the Summit County Land Bank applied to expand its existing target areas, to ensure that funds could be spent county-wide.
+In 2016, in conjunction with an additional allocation of more than $7.5 million in funding from OHFA for the NIP, the Summit County Land Bank applied to expand its existing target areas, to ensure that funds could be spent county-wide.
 OHFA approved the revised Target Area Plan and the Summit County Land Bank can now use its existing NIP funds in each of Summit County's 31 communities.
 The Summit County Land Bank is working with local communities to identify properties, beyond the standards for rehab or repair, that would be appropriate for the NIP.
 Click below to see information regarding our revised target area.

 round 1 results ($2 million)

 Click below to enlarge the image and see summary results from Round 1 of the NIP.
 For additional information, please contact the Summit County Land Bank.